FG-AI4H/Documentation/AI4H-Assessment-Platform.md

 # Scope
-The Free Software Project produces software comprising the foundation of the FG-AI4H Assessment Platform and addressing the aforementioned—and other—challenges in the field of AI for health.
+The Open Code Project produces software comprising the foundation of the FG-AI4H Assessment Platform and addressing the aforementioned—and other—challenges in the field of AI for health.
 These are: Data Acquisition Package (DAP), Data Storage Package (DP), an Annotation Package (AP), a Prediction Package (PP), an Evaluation Package (EP), and a Reporting Package (RP).
 The following table highlights the purpose, functionalities, and target groups for each package.

 # Components